 Club reports 50% young adult growth since Covid

-A Berkshire golf club has said its young adult section has doubled in the last three years.
+A Berkshire golf club has said its young adult section has grown exponentially in the last three years.

 Royal Ascot Golf Club has also seen a huge increase in membership of its junior academy, following a campaign to encourage youngsters to try the sport.